Rinderpest

 "On reading," by Simon Wain-Hobson, is a weekly discussion of scientific papers and news articles around gain of function research in virology.

-Since January 2024, Dr. Wain-Hobson has written weekly essays discussing risky research in virology that were originally published on the Biosafety Now website.
+Since January 2024, Dr. Wain-Hobson has written weekly essays for Biosafety Now discussing risky research in virology.
+You can read his entire series here.

 On reading Ten reasons for NOT maintaining or storing rinderpest virus